Dave-team/Knowledge-base/Project management.md

 - Constantly keep your ears open for things that people want built and add these items to the backlog
 - Regularly bring in stakeholders to review the backlog priorities.
 - The backlog is always closely linked to the data roadmap based on business priorities
+- Have a rough indication of priority per ticket in the backlog

 ### Best practices
 - Apply scrum loosely: